Skip to main comparison content

 • Real-time ingestion matured.
 Apache Kafka, Apache Flink, Kinesis, and newer streaming SQL engines (RisingWave, Materialize) are now operationally mature; IDC data-platform forecasts show real-time and event-driven workloads taking a growing share of new lake spend.

-As of May 2026, this ranking weights lakehouse architecture depth, Python data engineering capability, and governance posture over headline platform-partnership tier.
-No vendor paid for inclusion.
+As of August 8, 2026, this ranking weights lakehouse architecture depth, Python data engineering capability, and governance posture over headline platform-partnership tier.
+Placement follows the published scoring method.
 Rankings reflect public evidence reviewed at publication.

 CriterionWeightWhy It MattersEvidence Used